PX4/PX4-Devguide/en/concept/architecture.md

 # Architectural Overview

-PX4 consists of two main layers: the [flight stack](#flight-stack) is an autopilot software solution, and the [middleware](#middleware) is a general robotics layer that can support any type of autonomous robot.
+PX4 consists of two main layers: the [flight stack](#flight-stack) is an estimation and flight control system, and the [middleware](#middleware) is a general robotics layer that can support any type of autonomous robot, providing internal/external communications and hardware integration.

 All PX4 [airframes](../airframes/README.md) share a single codebase (this includes other robotic systems like boats, rovers, submarines etc.).
 The complete system design is [reactive](http://www.reactivemanifesto.org), which means that: